 AP Capital MIC

-As an exempt market issuer, AP Capital requires all Canadian investors to invest through an approved Investment Dealer or Exempt Market Dealer (EMD).
-Representatives from these firms assist in completing the subscription agreements and discuss the suitability of AP Capital for each investor’s overall portfolio.
+AP Capital is a private capital firm and requires all Canadian investors to invest through an approved Investment Dealer (IIROC) or Exempt Market Dealer (EMD).
+Representatives from these firms assist by discussing the suitability of AP Capital for each investor’s overall portfolio and then provide the Offering Memorandum and assist with completing the Subscription Agreement.

-AP Capital MIC accepts new investors twice monthly (24 share issuances per year).
+AP Capital MIC accepts new investors monthly (12 share issuances per year).
 With Investment Dealer or EMD assistance, open investors complete the Subscription Agreement after reviewing the most recent Offering Memorandum.
-Registered investors have a few extra steps as funds must come via approved trustees.
+Registered funds (RRSP, TFSA, etc) are also accepted and require a few extra steps as funds are routed through approved trustees.

 What is a MIC?